namespacelabs/breakpoint/README.md

 └───────────────────────────────────────────────────────────────────────────┘
 ```

-Once you are logged into the SSH session, you can use breakpoint CLI to extend or close the Breakpoint session:
+Once you are logged into the SSH session, you can use breakpoint CLI to extend the breakpoint duration, or resume the workflow (i.e. exit the `wait`):

-- `breakpoint extend --for 30m`: extend the wait period for 30m more minutes
+- `breakpoint extend --for 60m`: extend the wait period for 30m more minutes
 - `breakpoint resume`: stops Breakpoint process and release the control flow to the caller of the `wait` command

-## Architecture at 20,000 feet
+## Architecture

-Breakpoint consists of two main components: `rendezvous` server and `breakpoint` CLI.
+Breakpoint consists of two main components: `rendezvous` (where public connections are terminated) and `breakpoint`.

-The CLI pauses the execution of CI workflows and opens a QUIC connection to the server, signaling the intent to open a new breakpoint session.
-The server, in turn, exposes an SSH socket with a public port it randomly assigns for the breakpoint session.
+When a breakpoint is created, the CLI blocks until an expiration time has passed.

+Meanwhile, it establishes a QUIC connection to `rendezvous`, which allocates a
+public endpoint (with a random port) that will be reverse proxied back to the
+running `breakpoint`; each connection then serves a SSH session (from a ssh
+service embedded in `breakpoint`).
+SSH sessions do not start new user sessions,
+and always run commands using the same uid as the parent `breakpoint wait` as
+well.

+The first QUIC stream `breakpoint -> rendezvous` is used for gRPC; `rendezvous`
+expects a `Register` stream in order to allocate an endpoint, and will serve
+that endpoint while the corresponding gRPC stream is active.

+Because the SSH session is established end-to-end, `rendezvous` is not capable of performing a man-in-the-middle attack.

 ![architecture](docs/imgs/Breakpoint%20high-level%20view.png)

 The CLI implements pausing by blocking the caller process.
+The command
-The command `breakpoint wait` blocks until either the user runs `breakpoint resume` or the wait-timer expires.
-The communication between the `wait` process and the CLI is implemented with gRPC.
+`breakpoint wait` blocks until either the user runs `breakpoint resume` or the
+wait-timer expires.
+The communication between the `wait` process and the CLI is

-The `wait` command also runs `sshd` service, which terminates SSH connections and opens the shell sessions.

-The Rendezvous Server proxies the TCP connections through the QUIC connections the `breakpoint` CLI established earlier.
-This means the SSH connection remains end-to-end encrypted between the SSH client and the target CI environment.
+implemented with gRPC.

+On receive a connection, `rendezvous` establishes a new QUIC stream over the
+same connection that was registered previously, in the direction `rendezvous -> breakpoint` and performs dumb TCP proxying over it, without the need of additional framing.

+The lack of additional framing in addition to QUIC's streams having independent
+control flow (i.e. no shared head of the line blocking), make QUIC a perfect
+solution for this type of reverse proxying (in fact, cloudflare uses similar
+techniques in Cloudflare Tunnel).

 ## Authentication

-The SSH service accepts only the users or SSH keys listed in the `config.json` file when the `breakpoint wait` was called.
+The SSH service in `breakpoint` only accepts sessions from pre-referenced keys or public SSH keys configured by GitHub users.
+These are specified in the configuration file when the breakpoint is created (or as arguments to the GitHub action).

 You can specify GitHub usernames in the `github_usernames` config field.
 Breakpoint automatically fetches the SSH public keys from GitHub for these users.
-You can also specify the SSH keys directly with the `authorized_keys` field.
+You can also specify the SSH keys directly via the `authorized_keys` field.

-The set of allowed users can be listed in the `allowed_ssh_users` field.
+The SSH service always spawns processes with the same uid as `breakpoint wait`, and by default accepts any requested username.
+This can be limited by setting the `allowed_ssh_users` configuration field.

-For example, the following `config.json` allows access to "jack123" and "alice321" GitHub users with SSH user called "runner".
+For example, the following `config.json` allows access to "jack123" and "alice321" GitHub users with a SSH user called "runner".

 ```json
 {